Configuration of rules

 In the subsections you will learn how to define the conditions/exceptions of rules, manage groups of conditions/exceptions and add actions to the defined rules.
 Furthermore, you will learn how the particular actions and conditions work.
 Last but not least, you will be given information on the additional options that are useful while processing rules.
 Click the links below to learn more about:

 To add a rule, click the Add button located in the List of rules pane within the Administration Panel.
-It will show a menu allowing you to create a new clean rule or select one of the predefined samples of rules (Fig. 1.).
+It will show a menu allowing you to create a new clean rule or select one of the predefined rules (Fig. 1.).

 |Fig. 1.
 Adding a new rule.|